trishaamandal/Educal-Online-Courses-master/README.md

 ## 🛠 Tech Stack:
 - Frontend: React, Tailwind CSS

-## 🎯 Our Mission:
-// To make education accessible, engaging, and effective for learners of all backgrounds.

 ## 📢 Join Us Today!
 🚀 Start Learning: [Visit Our Website](https://onlineeducation-cource.netlify.app/)